mekas/mb1313600022/3145162927/README.md

 # Emarket App

 Emarket is an application where the user can sell or buy things.
-This application using firebase as its database.
+This app is try on working with the shop/stall owner around Masnaga, Pulogebang.

 ## Target Segment